christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What did you achieve?

-* Started on the references analysis
+* Started on the references analysis, added current figures to overleaf
 * annotated more articles with google forms
 * making (slightly) prettier graphs (work in progress)
 * started other aspects of my analysis (justification/affliations)